Gillette Stadium: 2026 FIFA World Cup

-Gillette Stadium will host multiple matches during the 2026 FIFA World Cup.
+Gillette Stadium will host seven matches during the 2026 FIFA World Cup: five group stage, one Round of 32, and one quarterfinal.
 It is one of eleven US venues selected to host matches during the tournament.
 During the event, the stadium will be temporarily renamed to "Boston Stadium" in accordance with FIFA's policy on corporate sponsored names.

 Lacrosse

-Gillette Stadium hosted the NCAA Men's Lacrosse Championships in 2008, 2009, 2012, 2017, and 2018 and was the home of the Boston Cannons for the 2015 season.
+Gillette Stadium hosted the NCAA Men's Lacrosse Championships in 2008, 2009, 2012, 2017, 2018, and 2025 and was the home of the Boston Cannons for the 2015 season.